anniechen091/portfolio/README.md

             </a>
         </h3>
         <p><strong>Date:</strong> March, 2023</p>
         <p>In this project, we built and trained the GloVe model to create word embeddings by analyzing word co-occurrence patterns.
-The model achieved 75% accuracy on analogy tasks, improving performance in information retrieval and other NLP applications.</p>
+Our work involved constructing and optimizing a word-word co-occurrence matrix, training the embeddings using weighted least squares, and fine-tuning hyperparameters for improved performance.
+We evaluated the model on tasks like word analogy and similarity, achieving 75% accuracy in analogy prediction.
+These embeddings improved performance in tasks like information retrieval and natural language processing.</p>
     </div>
 </div>